doomkek/HoyoWallpapers/README.md

 **Q: How to build from source?** <br>
 - Download source code
 - Download and install SDK https://dotnet.microsoft.com/en-us/download/dotnet/8.0
-- Open directory with Launcher source code in cmd/terminal and execute `dotnet build` if you want to build into single file execute `dotnet publish -r win-x64 -p:PublishSingleFile=true --self-contained true` replace `win-x64` with apropriate runtime id https://learn.microsoft.com/en-us/dotnet/core/rid-catalog#known-rids (obviously its a windows application so only windows platform is supported but there is standalone ASP.NET project `GenshinWallpapers` that can be compiled for any other platform)
+- Open directory with Launcher source code in cmd/terminal and execute `dotnet build` if you want to build into single file execute `dotnet publish -r win-x64 -p:PublishSingleFile=true --self-contained true` replace `win-x64` with apropriate runtime id https://learn.microsoft.com/en-us/dotnet/core/rid-catalog#known-rids (obviously its a windows application so only windows platform is supported but there is standalone ASP.NET project `HoyoWallpapers` that can be compiled for any other platform)

-If you have more questions you can ask me at doomkek@tfwno.gf
+If you have more questions you can ask me at doomkek@proton.me